VIDAKHOSHPEY22/VIDAKHOSHPEY22/README.md

 ✨ Let's Connect

-📧 Email: vviiddaa2@gmail.com
+💌 Email: vviiddaa2@gmail.com

 💬 Telegram: @Vida_twin

-🌐 Portfolio: Coming Soon
+💼 Portfolio: Coming Soon!

-🌍 Based in Iran
+🌍 Location: Iran

 ---

-> "Code is not just syntax.
-It’s how you make people feel when they use what you’ve built." — Vida
+> “Code is not just syntax.
+It’s how you make people feel when they use what you’ve built.” — Vida